-- Favorable Tax Laws — Residents are not required to pay state: income, capital gains, corporate, estate or gift taxes.
+- Favorable tax laws — Residents are not required to pay state income, capital gains, corporate, estate, or gift taxes.
 Additionally, Wyoming has some of the lowest tax rates on insurance premiums compared to other U.S. states.
-These innovative tax benefits extend to income accumulated in an irrevocable trust, even to non-residents.
+These innovative tax benefits extend to income accumulated in an irrevocable trust, even for nonresidents.

-- Sound Government and Skilled Judicial System — In addition to a fiscally responsible state government, the state judiciary has a reputation for being expeditious, effective, and experienced with high-net-worth families and individuals.
-The Wyoming state legislature has a longstanding track record of friendliness to businesses and trusts, and against regulatory requirements.
+- Sound government and skilled judicial system — Wyoming has a fiscally responsible state government along with a state judiciary that has a reputation for being expeditious, effective, and experienced with high-net-worth families and individuals.
+The Wyoming Legislature has a long-standing track record of friendliness to businesses and trusts, and opposing regulatory requirements.

-- Strong Privacy Protections — Wyoming has strong privacy laws — trust agreements are not required to be registered.
-All information (e.g. the names of grantors, beneficiaries, and information regarding assets and estate plans) are kept private.
+- Strong privacy protections — Wyoming has strong privacy laws, and trust agreements are not required to be registered.
+All information (e.g., the names of grantors and beneficiaries, and information regarding assets and estate plans) is kept private.

 Trust Protectors, Trust Advisors, and Special Purpose Entities:

-- Purpose Trusts – which allow for the support of a specific purpose, such as a charity or a pet.
+- Purpose trusts — Allow for the support of a specific purpose, such as a charity or a pet.

-- Private Family Trust Companies – allowing direct family involvement in the investment of the trust assets.
+- Private family trust companies — Allow direct family involvement in the investment of trust assets.

-- LLCs and other Corporate Structures – rapid formation of LLCs and other business entities allowing for significant flexibility and control.
+- Rapid formation of LLCs and other corporate structures — Allows for significant flexibility and control.

-- Flexible Trust Modification – and numerous other benefits allowing flexibility and protection in innovative trust structures.
+- Flexible trust modification — One of numerous benefits that allow flexibility and protection in innovative trust structures.

 Click link below to download “The Wyoming Series LLC Memo”